HL7/cql-ig/input/pages/index.md

 * Chris Schuler, Smile Digital Health - Contributor
 * Jennifer Seeman, ICF - Contributor
 * Adam Stevenson, Smile Digital Health - Contributor

+In addition, the editors would like to thank the many reviewers that provided detailed and insightful comments as part of balloting and preparation of this content, including Chris Moesel, Lloyd McKenzie, Jonathan Percival, Yan Heras, Paul Denning, Juliet Rubini, Angela Flanagan, Isaac Vetter, and many others.

 ### References
 {: #references}